 - Be forward-thinking in the decisions clients confront you with.
-Spend a little time analyzing what impact it may have on the project and its outcome.
+Spend time analyzing what impact it may have on the project and its outcome.
 There may be many small parts that will require your attention, but in the long haul, you’ll thank yourself.

 - Employ persuasion tactics if the client plans on moving forward with an ill-advised decision.
 Project managers must be communicators, and good communicators are adept at proving their case.
 One way to be persuasive is by getting to the root of the client’s desires.
 Figure out why they’re doing what they’re doing, and then create alternatives that cater to their needs and the project’s needs as well.

 Everyone always preaches strong planning practices, but it is a really tough principle to conform to.
 Planning involves invoking the critical thinking mechanism of our brains, which can be a strenuous exercise.
 Thinking through different paths and extrapolating outcomes is tough business.
 We need to pause before jumping into the project and ensure a solid road map is in place to detail the ins and outs of the work.
 Failure to do so will result in a project where you as project manager will be constantly dodging problems and issues that should have and could have been avoided.